Estimated reading time: 8 minutes

 FAQs

-How do I pick the first demand to lower?
+How do I pick the first demand to lower with low demand parenting?

-Kids push less when they feel safe.
-You still keep non-negotiables.
-You’re moving teaching to a regulated moment (Joussemet et al., 2008).
+Kids don’t usually take advantage of low demand parenting—they push less when they feel safe.
+You’re still holding boundaries and moving teaching to a regulated moment (Joussemet et al., 2008).

-No. It helps any dysregulated child (ADHD, anxiety, OCD, mood, PANS/PANDAS).
-For PDA traits, flexible, low-arousal steps are essential (O’Nions et al., 2014).
+No. Low demand parenting helps any dysregulated child, including ADHD, anxiety, OCD, mood challenges, and PANS/PANDAS.
+For PDA traits, low-demand, flexible approaches are especially important (O’Nions et al., 2014).

-Look for fewer meltdowns, faster recovery, and more willingness to try.
-Check one routine for 7–14 days.
+You’ll know low demand parenting is working when you see fewer meltdowns, faster recovery, and more willingness to try.
+Track one routine over 7–14 days.

 Terminology